tanush1852/Amuzeproject/README.md

 To run the React App in development mode, run `npm i` followed by `npm start`.

-To run the server to start the Python script, run `node server.js`.
+To start the server, run `node server.js`.

 - `Utils` folder contains the utility functions required for the ML algorithm.
 - `Data` folder contains the dataset used for preprocessing and searching similar songs.